-As previously stated within the SEND Policy, we promote the responsibility of our teachers and the use of High Quality Teaching to support children and recognise how the SENDCO will coordinate and monitor the quality of the support and progress children make.
+As previously stated within the SEND Policy, we promote the responsibility of our teachers and the use of High-Quality Teaching to support children and recognise how the SENDCO will coordinate and monitor the quality of the support and progress children make.
 There are other key colleagues that have a significant impact on the progress and development of our children and young people at Broad Square Primary School these include;

-- The SEND Governor, Amy McGivern, who meets with the SENDCO termly and monitors the progress of pupils with SEND - The school employs 20 support staff.
+- The SEND Governor, Amy McGivern, who meets with the SENDCO termly and monitors the progress of pupils with SEND - The school employs 18 support staff.
 They carry out a range of roles across the school, supporting in all classes, completing Precision Teaching / 1:1 or small group targeted support, etc. They are line managed by the Assistant Headteacher (SENDCO) / other senior leaders.
-They work closely alongside the class teachers who oversee their work and plan with them. - The Designated Safeguarding Lead, Mrs.A.Taylor (DHT) and the Deputy Safeguarding Leads: Miss D.Jones (SENDCO), Mr. Singleton (Pastoral Lead) and Mrs.D.McNamara (Senior Team / Curriculum Lead).
-There is also a Safeguarding Governor, Mrs. J. Sloan (Chair of Governors.) - The member of staff responsible for Looked After Children is Mrs.A.Taylor. - The staff responsible for managing the school's responsibility for meeting the medical needs of pupils are all trained and confident in procedures.
-This is led by Mrs.A.
-Swan.
+They work closely alongside the class teachers who oversee their work and plan with them. - The Designated Safeguarding Lead, Mrs. A. Taylor (DHT) and the Deputy Safeguarding Leads: Miss D. Jones (SENDCO), Mr. Singleton (Pastoral Lead) and Mrs. D. McNamara (Senior Team / Curriculum Lead) Mrs C. Foden (Head Teacher) and Mrs M. Osborne (Senior team / KS2 & History Lead.)
+There is also a Safeguarding Governor, Mrs. J. Sloan (Chair of Governors) - The member of staff responsible for Looked After Children is Mrs. A. Taylor, Designated Safeguarding Lead. - The staff responsible for managing the school's responsibility for meeting the medical needs of pupils are all trained and confident in procedures.
+This is led by Mrs. A. Swan.